nicolebrum/DesignPatterns/README.md

 - Level 0: raw examples.
 This serves as a basic PoC for each pattern.
 Level 0 examples won't use variables mocking any particular situation or real word entity
-- Level 1: examples that try to mock real world entities, but no intending to be real world examples
+- Level 1: examples that try to mock real world entities, but with no intention of simulating real world examples
 - Level 2: examples that try to mock real world implementations